CHICAGO

 Applications consist of a cover letter, resume, 1-3 letters of recommendation, and a brief video to be uploaded by each applicant.

-First-Year Fellows will meet one evening per month during the academic year (October-June), generally the first Thursday of the month.
+First-Year Fellows will meet approximately one evening per month during the academic year (October-June), on Thursdays.

 The basic format for each Session is as follows: